jeongukjae/nori-clone/nori/go/README.md

 ### Installation

-First, since you need to install `libnori_c` for `nori-clone` to bind golang codes, you can build like below.
+First, to install `libnori_c` for golang binding, you have to build as follows.

 ```sh
 $ bazel build //nori/c:libnori_c